Kiesen/react-frontend-boilerplate/README.md

 npm run test:coverage
 ```

-This command runs all jest test cases and also creats an coverage report.
+This command runs all jest test cases and additionally creats a coverage report.

 ## Built With